The New York BitLicense: What is it and who needs to have one?

 Breaking down the BitLicense: What is it?

-The BitLicense, a landmark cryptocurrency regulation, is a term used for a business license of virtual currency activities, issued by the New York State Department of Financial Services (NYSDFS) under regulations designed for companies or individuals that engage in Virtual Currency Business Activity.
+BitLicense, a landmark cryptocurrency regulation, is a term used for a business license of virtual currency activities issued by the New York State Department of Financial Services (NYSDFS) under rules designed for companies or individuals that engage in Virtual Currency Business Activity.

 Do you need a BitLicense?